 Listen to the whole episode to hear more about how to choose the best turkey hunting shotgun for you.

 Can you effectively hunt the same spot or even the same bird twice in one day?
 What about if you spooked that bird?
 Most people would say no, but most people would be wrong.
 Not only is it possible to take a second pass at a spot but at times it can be your best prospect to bring home a nice gobbler.
 On this episode I talk about when and how to hunt spots and birds twice in the same day.
-Tetra Hearing protection – Get 10% off with the code: NHG2410
+Tetra Hearing Free 2-Year Service Plan.
+Just add this Service Plan to your cart and use this code at checkout: NEWHUNTERSGUIDE

 There are numerous scenarios where you might want to hunt a spot twice in the same day.